jenniferabowd/jest_webpack_example/README.md

 This is an example of a passing test in a complicated web app that uses React, Redux, Node, and Webpack.

-To get started you only need to go to your terminal and run `npm run watch` in one tab and `npm start` in another terminal tab/window.
+To get started you only need to go to your terminal and run `npm start`.
 This should run `localhost:3000`.

 To run the tests enter `npm test` into your terminal.